playframework/playframework/documentation/manual/Migration23.md

 Another reason is that the current Bootstrap requirements for CSS classes can't be implemented with Play's field constructor alone, a custom input template is also required.

 Our view going forward is that if this is a feature that is valuable to the community, a third party module can be created which provides a separate set of Bootstrap form helper templates, specific to given Bootstrap versions, allowing a much better user experience than can currently be provided.

+## Session timeouts

+The session timeout configuration item, `session.maxAge`, used to be an integer, defined to be in seconds.
+Now it's a duration, so can be specified with values like `1h` or `30m`.
+Unfortunately, the default unit if specified with no time unit is milliseconds, which means a config value of `3600` was previously treated as one hour, but is now treated as 3.6 seconds.
+You will need to update your configuration to add a time unit.